LayanJethwa/frost-and-fire/README.md

 Collect all the keys to escape out of the yellow door in the top right, whilst dodging enemies and avoiding the lava.

-Use the WASD keys for movement, and walk over things to interact with them.
+Use the WASD or IJKL keys for movement, and walk over things to interact with them.

 There are 4 levels to beat - can you do it?
 ## Demo